ThemeSurgeon/launchkey-php/README.md

 * LaunchKey Identifier - A unique identifier for the user within the white label group.
 The value should be used to where a user hash would be used within the auth related calls.

+* QR Code URL - A URL to a QR code image that can be used to pair a device via a white label mobile application.

+* Code - An alphanumeric value that can be manually entered into a white label mobile application to pair the device.

 <a name="support"></a>
 # Support